The

 C

-CIRCUS MAXIMUS The Circus Maximus
+CIRCUS MAXIMUS The Circus Maximus was another amusement site.

-was another amusement site.
 Chariot races were held there.
-It
+It was as long as six football

-was as long as six football fields in a row and could hold 250.000
+fields in a row and could hold 250.000 spectators.
+The chariot

-spectators.
-The chariot that completed seven laps won.
-There were
+that completed seven laps won.
+There were no rules and any

-no rules and any unfairness was permitted.
-This was considered
+unfairness was permitted.
+This was considered so much fun

-with their two-horse chariots.
+their two-horse chariots.

 P